-Credentials, such as login information for third-party services, are often some of the most sensitive pieces of data in an organization.
-To protect these credentials from unauthorized access, we encrypt them in the same way as data "at rest".
+Credentials, such as third-party services login information, are often some of the most sensitive pieces of data in an organization.
+To protect credentials from unauthorized access, we encrypt them in the same way as data "at rest".

-- and applying additional security measures such as firewalls and intrusion detection systems.
+- Applying additional security measures such as firewalls and intrusion detection systems.

 Granular System Auditing

 Granular system auditing enables administrators to track and analyze all system activities.

 Dataddo offers an industry-leading availability guarantee for all clusters used for production deployments.

 Dataddo regularly undergoes independent external verification for platform security, privacy, and compliance.
 Our growing commitment to standards and compliance supports your regulatory goals:

 Prioritizing Privacy & Access Controls